help-me-mom/ng-mocks/packages/karma-typescript-es6-transform/README.md

 ## ES2015 syntax detection

-The javascript code passed to the plugin is statically analyzed by traversing the AST, and if any `export` or `import` statements are found the code will be transformed to ES5 syntax.
+The javascript code passed to the plugin is statically analyzed by recursively traversing the AST, looking for these ES2015 keywords: `class`, `const`, `export`, `import`, `let`.
+If any keyword or a fat arrow function is found the code will be transformed to ES5 syntax.

 ## Licensing